 - Can't exceed 30 mph on a level surface

-If your vehicle doesn't meet the criteria above, it will likely be deemed a motorcycle or a scooter, under which case the vehicle would be subject to different laws and regulations from those that govern Michigan's moped riders.
+If your vehicle doesn't meet the criteria above, it will likely be deemed a motorcycle or a scooter, in which case the vehicle would be subject to different laws and regulations from those that govern Michigan's moped riders.

 According to Michigan law, a scooter may be classified as either a moped or a motorcycle, depending on its size and potential speed.
-For example, if your scooter can reach speeds over 30 mph, it will likely be classified a motorcycle.
+For example, if your scooter can reach speeds over 30 mph, it will likely be classified as a motorcycle.

 Michigan ORV laws

-In Michigan, an ORV is defined as any motor vehicle that can be driven cross-country over natural terrain, like earth or snow.
+In Michigan, an ORV is defined as any motor vehicle that can be driven cross-country over natural terrains, like earth or snow.
 All-terrain vehicles (ATVs), utility task vehicles, water-to-land vehicles and other multiwheel vehicles are all examples of ORVs.

 If you own an ORV in Michigan, you're required to get a certificate of title and register the vehicle.
 You'll also need to get a license for the ORV through the Department of Natural Resources (DNR) if you plan to use the ORV anywhere other than private land.
 Anyone planning to drive their ORV on state-designated trails, routes or areas will also have to purchase a trail permit.